cochranj1/bball_portfolio/README.md

 ## About

-Joe Cochran — Data Scientist with a focus on basketball analytics.
+Joe Cochran — Data Scientist with a focus on basketball analytics, working to move the needle on what we know about the game